 There are two ways that exchange and completion can take place at a property auction – the ‘traditional method’ and the ‘modern method’.

 - If a buyer successfully bids for your property at an auction that uses the traditional method, they’ll exchange contracts and pay a 10% deposit immediately after the auction finishes.
 They’ll then have 28 days to complete.

-- With the modern method, contracts don’t have to be exchanged straightaway.
+- With the modern method of auction, contracts don’t have to be exchanged straightaway.
 Instead, the buyer pays a fee to reserve the property, which is non-refundable if they pull out.
 The buyer then has 56 days to exchange contracts and complete the purchase.
 This method is used for online property auctions (see below).

 Are some property auctions held online?

 Online-only residential auctions are just starting to take off in the UK and are sometimes referred to as modern method or conditional auctions.
 They offer greater flexibility for sellers as it’s easy to reduce the property’s price and enter it into another auction if it fails to sell first time round.

 The process of setting a reserve and guide price is the same as with a traditional property auction, but with the online version, properties are displayed with an auction ‘timer’, usually set for 30 days.

 The bidding process happens online, 24 hours a day, seven days a week.
 The only prices anyone else sees are the starting and actual bids.
 At the end of the auction period, the highest bid wins.
 In an online-only auction, a late bid can result in the clock being extended by a minute, and a sale is only complete after 60 seconds of silence.